mrigankpawagi/simpleafier/README.md

 > [!WARNING]
 > This tool is still under development and does not guarantee perfect results.
 You may have to manually fix the output in some cases.

+> [!NOTE]
+> At the end of this processing, your code might contain some `simp only` or `simp only at ...` statements that may not be necessary.
+These are currently not automatically removed.

 ## License

 This project is licensed under the MIT License.